amfdev/UnrealEngine_dev/integration/README.md

   An order of the arguments are not sensitive.

   *If no one of the Engine or Tests params specified, both will be built (Engine first, then related tests).
-  *If no one of the versions specified both will be built (4.17, then 4.18).
+  *If no one of the versions specified all UE versions will be built (4.17, 4.18, ...).
   *If no one of the playback specified both will be built (Standart first, then with Amf patches and support).
   *If no one of the tests projects type specified both will be built (Blueprints and C++).